desandro/smallblog/_posts/2016/2016-06-22-bootstrap-logo.md

 ![Bootstrap logo, rejected](http://i.imgur.com/WOpKn5A.png)

 Alas, it was not to be.
 Mark passed on proceeding with this concept.
 And I get why.
 Even though this project started on a whim, I should have treated it like any proper creative project.
 The creative process works best when you collaborate with clients, building and refining ideas together.
 I made the error of jumping in with my own assumptions.
 I would have been better off getting Mark's input about what he was looking for: Bootstrap's values, character, vision, voice.
-The logo should have been based born out of the authors.
+The logo should have been born out of the authors.

 It's a good logo.
 I'll add it to the portfolio.
 But I'm bummed I missed this opportunity.